Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```
 Now save the file and exit.

 Let's login as our new user.
 Exit your shell and login back in as the `my_user`.
-IIt should look something like this, typed on your local computer command line.
+It should look something like this, typed on your local computer command line.
 ```
 ssh my_user@erver_ip_address
 ```